 Simplified Issue Life Insurance

 You can get this type of life insurance at moderate risk.
-Applicants have to answer a detailed questionnaire, but there is no medical exam.
+Applicants have to answer a detailed questionnaire, but no medical exam exists.
 However, you will still pay more than with a term policy.

 A simplified issue insurance policy means that you can skip the medical examination.
 It’s called a “no exam policy.”
 You still have to fill out the health questionnaire, though.
 In addition, you have to answer medical questions about smoking habits and serious illnesses.
 There may also be a phone interview with the insurance providers’ medical underwriting department.